Elletra/Support_BuildableSnow/README.md

 ![](https://i.imgur.com/0Ae57QH.png)

-These are the 16 required bricks.
+These are the 16 required brick datablocks.
 You'll notice that #16 is above an empty stud.
 This is the empty brick, which is what bricks get set to when all four vertex heights are `0`.

 Since Blockland has built-in, hardcoded effects for planting bricks, we have to use `setDataBlock()` for smooth, instant terrain sculpting.
 This empty brick **_must be the same size as the rest of the bricks_**.